skeoj/skeoj/README.md

 - 👋 Hi, I’m @skeoj!
-- 🧱 (Geometric patterns in commit history are purely coincidental.)
+- 🧱 (Geometric patterns in commit history are purely coincidental)
 - 👀 I’m interested in web development, open source software, and privacy-centered technology.
 - 🌱 I'm currently learning Javascript and making API's for full-stack web apps.
 - 💞️ I'd love to collaborate on libre projects!